PicoMLX/PicoAIProxy/README.md

 # SwiftOpenAIProxy

+### Introduction

+SwiftOpenAIProxy is a server-side Swift reverse proxy created for iOS and macOS GPT wrappers.
+SwiftOpenAIProxy secures your OpenAI API while only granting access to paying users.
+SwiftOpenAIProxy is written in server-side Swift so Swift developers can easily customize it.

 ### Background

 In December 2023, I faced a significant security breach when a group of hackers compromised my OpenAI key.
 They quickly used up my entire $2,500 monthly limit, resulting in an unexpected bill from OpenAI.
 This incident also forced me to take my app, Pico, offline, causing me to miss the crucial Christmas sales period, typically the year's most lucrative.
 For more details on this event, please visit:  https://youtu.be/_ueiYhLwwBc?si=8UC_7VZOrhgcXoKV